realityfabric/Blog-To-Speech/README.md

-# tumblr-post-reader
+# Blog to Speech
-Uses Chrome's built in Speech Synthesizer API to read Tumblr posts to the user
+Uses Chrome's built in Speech Synthesizer API to read Tumblr posts to the user.

+Currently only has functionality in the console.